spok7/bcoe/README.md

 ## Usage

 It's easiest to test the code's functions within its specific files.
-Below are some visualization functions.
+Below are examples of using the visualization functions.

+If you wish to do more complex operations, the code is filled with docstrings and comments to help you along.

 ### SODA Dataloader (code\dataset_processing\soda_dataloader.py)